 Khao Yai is a small town in Nakhon Ratchasima province.
-It’s located only two hours Northeast of Bangkok.
-This isn’t the place that you think of when you think of Thailand but the locals adore it and we have to admit we fell in love with Khao Yai and know you will too.
-Here is the 13 Unique things to do in Khao Yai, Thailand:
+It’s located only two hours northeast of Bangkok.
+This isn’t the place that you think of when you think of Thailand, but the locals adore it, and we have to admit that we fell in love with Khao Yai and know you will too.
+Here are the 13 unique things to do in Khao Yai, Thailand:

 Do you want to read this later?
 Save this PIN on your Thailand Board on Pinterest and read it later ⬇